-Concert: The Garden Project, with Michael Brown, Alexander Fiterstein, Nicholas Canellakis and Elena Urioste
+Concert: Garden Quartet, with Michael Brown, Alexander Fiterstein, Nicholas Canellakis and Elena Urioste

 Wave Hill House